GOPIKA-K-P/weather/README.md

 # My Project

-This content is dynamically generated in Indian Time (IST): 2024-05-11 18:54:04 IST
+This content is dynamically generated in Indian Time (IST): 2024-05-11 19:03:46 IST

 Current Weather in Coimbatore:
-Temperature: 29.88 °C
+Temperature: 24.88 °C
-Condition: thunderstorm
+Condition: thunderstorm with rain